ramteja384/690IndividualProject_Part-A/wdx_analysis.md

 - Bangladesh

 # Time Period Included:
-By the guidance of Prof. Wang, the period of over 6 years starting from the year 2015 to the ending of the year 2020 has been selected.
+By the guidance of Prof. Wang, the period of over 10 years starting from the year 2010 to the ending of the year 2020 has been selected.

 # Intoduction:
-In present world, we see a rapid growth in the technology.
-In accordance to that technology we also see drastic changes that are being happen in our environment.
-These changes may be due to modernization or giving more concern regarding the development rather than concentrating on the environment.
+The technology is expanding quickly in the modern world.
+As a result of that technology, our environment is likewise undergoing significant changes.
+These modifications may be the result of modernization or a shift toward focusing more on development than the environment.

-In this document we see detailed explanation regarding how these changes have been affecting the health condition of the people and also the economy conditions.
+This document provides a detailed description of how these developments have affected both the people's health and the state of the economy.

 # How does GDP per capita and Mortality rate due to unsafe conditions relate?
 ## GDP per capita by year in different countries:
 ![GDP_percapita_Timeseries_graph](https://github.com/ramteja384/data690_world_dev/blob/main/Charts/GDP_percapita_Timeseries_graph.png)
 From the above time series graph the observations are as follows:
-- GDP per capita of Bangladesh is almost consistent from the year 2015 to 2020 when compared to other countries.
+- When compared to other nations, Bangladesh's GDP per capita has been remarkably stable between the years 2015 and 2020.
-- Almost the same trend has been seen for India and China to.
-They maintained the same consistency over the period of time.
+- For both China and India, the pattern has been nearly the same.
+Over the years, they stayed the same in constancy.
-- But the scenario was different in case of USA, Spain and United Kingdom.
+- But in the cases of the USA, Spain, and the UK, the situation was different.
-- We see an increment in their GDP during there initial years but over the coming years there respective GDP followed downward trend.
-This may be due to drastic change in the economy or reducing the sources that can generate the economy.
+- During the first few years, we observe an increase in their GDP, but during the following years, the GDP of each country decelerated.
+This might be the result of a significant shift in the economy or a reduction in the sources that can drive it.

 # Mortality rate due to unsafe water, unsafe sanitation, and lack of hygiene in different countries:
-Mortality rate is nothing but the measure of the frequency of occurrence of death in a defined population during a specified interval.
-It is a mathematical representation which is used to measure the illness or death of the people.
+Simply put, mortality rate is a measurement of how frequently people die in a given population over a certain time period.
+It is a mathematical representation that is used to calculate how many people get sick or die each year.

 ![Mortality_rate_unsafe_water_Bar_graph](https://github.com/ramteja384/data690_world_dev/blob/main/Charts/Mortality_rate_unsafe_water_Bar_graph.png)

 The following information can be depicted from the above time series graph:

-- India has the highest mortality rate in the year 2016 when compared to other countries with 18.6.
+- When compared to other nations, India had the highest mortality rate in 2016 with 18.6.
-- China, United States and Spain has less mortality rate with 0.2 These deaths or illness are due to the exploitations that humans are creating in the name of development.
-For example, if an industry is constructed with in the city, then it affects severely the people living in its surroundings.
+- China, the United States, and Spain had lower mortality rates with 0.2 each.
+The exploitations that people are doing in the name of progress are to blame for these illnesses or fatalities.
+For instance, when a new industrial is built inside a city, the residents who live nearby suffer greatly.

-Also, the wastage from such organizations should be monitored and that wastage must be diverted to preestablished places rather than diverting them to open water.
-In the above graph we see few deaths occurred because of unsafe water, this is majorly due to the pollution that the industries create.
-This is just one example; we see many cases that are happening around us on frequent basis.
+Additionally, waste from these groups needs to be controlled and directed to predetermined locations rather than open water.
+We can see in the graph above that there have been a few fatalities related to contaminated water, primarily as a result of industrial contamination.
+This is just one situation; there are countless others that occur frequently all around us.

 # How does mortality rate relate with total population and number of deaths that are caused by the communicable diseases?